Overview: About Stanford's Chart of Accounts

 Chart of Accounts and the Oracle Financial System

 The detail behind expenditure transactions is recorded in the Grants Accounting module prior to being summarized and posted to the General Ledger module.
 All University expenses are posted in Grants Accounting, not just those related to grants.
 The final repository of all financial transactions and balances (i.e. assets, liabilities, fund balances, revenue, and expenses) is the General Ledger module.
-Financial information from the Grants Accounting and General Ledger modules is available for analysis using ReportMart3, the Oracle Financials Reporting tool.
+Financial information from the Grants Accounting and General Ledger modules is available for analysis using ReportMart3 and Oracle Business Intelligence (OBI) Financial Reporting.

 Stanford's Chart of Accounts Structure